Khaled al-Asaad: Archaeologist

 From 1974 onward, Al-Asaad organised exhibitions of Palmyran antiques.

 When he retired in 2003, his son Walid took over his work at Palmyra.
-They both were reportedly detained by ISIS in August 2015 – Walid survived.
+They both were reportedly detained by the Islamic State in August 2015, but Walid survived.

 Politics

-It is believed that he joined the Syrian Ba'ath Party around 1954.
+It is believed that he joined the Syrian Socialist Ba'ath Party around 1954.
 However, it is unclear whether he was an active supporter of the Syrian government of Bashar al-Assad.
 According to The Economist, some have claimed he was a "staunch supporter" of Assad.

 Death

-In May 2015, Tadmur (the modern city of Palmyra) and the adjacent ancient city of Palmyra came under the control of the Islamic State of Iraq and Syria (ISIS).

-Al-Asaad helped evacuate the city museum prior to ISIS's takeover, but was himself captured by the terrorist organisation.
-ISIS then tortured Al-Asaad in an attempt to discover the location of the ancient artefacts that he helped hide.
-He was murdered in Tadmur on 18 August 2015 at the age of eighty-three.
+In May 2015, modern Palmyra and the adjacent ancient city came under the control of the Islamic State.
+Al-Asaad helped evacuate the city museum prior to the Islamic State's takeover, but was himself captured by the terrorist organisation.
+The Islamic State then tortured al-Asaad in an attempt to discover the location of the ancient artifacts that he helped hide.
+He was murdered in Palmyra on 18 August 2015 at the age of eighty-three.

-The New York Times reported:After detaining him for weeks, the jihadists dragged him on Tuesday to a public square where a masked swordsman cut off his head in front of a crowd, Mr. Asaad's relatives said.
-His blood-soaked body was then suspended with red twine by its wrists from a traffic light, his head resting on the ground between his feet, his glasses still on, according to a photo distributed on social media by Islamic State supporters.